-20. Following the 2020 information note, the sub-task team for the classification of Islamic financial instruments and corresponding investment income reviewed the suggested Islamic financial instrument, income flow and sectoral classification treatment within the current SNA and BPM frameworks that are set out in annexes 3 and 4 of that document.18 The starting point was one in which a fundamentally new conceptual framework for Islamic finance was not required, although it was anticipated that there might be possible revisions to terminology, such as to 'interest'.
-Rather, the sub-task team adopted a slotting-in approach from the economic statistics perspective to establish whether a consensus could be reached on the coverage, factual description and proposed accounting treatment of the Islamic financial instruments under consideration, including for any newly considered Islamic financial instruments than for others and could be applicable of future applications if and when Islamic finance evolves (issue 4.1).

-21. Similar to the case with conventional finance, appropriate guidance on the classification of Islamic financial instruments must allow for the examination of the substantive properties of the instrument concerned.
+- 20. Following the 2020 information note, the sub-task team for the classification of Islamic financial instruments and corresponding investment income reviewed the suggested Islamic financial instrument, income flow and sectoral classification treatment within the current SNA and BPM frameworks that are set out in annexes 3 and 4 of that document.
+The starting point was one in which a fundamentally new conceptual framework for Islamic finance was not required, although it was anticipated that there might be possible revisions to terminology, such as to 'interest'.
+Rather, the sub-task team adopted a slotting-in approach from the economic statistics perspective to establish whether a consensus could be reached on the coverage, factual description and proposed accounting treatment of the Islamic financial instruments under consideration, including for any newly considered Islamic financial instruments.
+It was appreciated that such a slotting-in approach would work more satisfactorily for some instruments than for others and could be applicable of future applications if and when Islamic finance evolves (issue 4.1). - 21.
+Similar to the case with conventional finance, appropriate guidance on the classification of Islamic financial instruments must allow for the examination of the substantive properties of the instrument concerned.
 It follows that in a number of these cases the proposed classification will be conditional on their particular features.
 Thus, the sub-task team also discussed the feasibility of